Sey97/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. A script that changes the working directory to the user’s home directory.
 4. Display current directory contents in a long format Display current directory contents, including hidden files (starting with .).
+Display current directory contents.
+Long format with user and group IDs displayed numerically.
+And hidden files (starting with .)